Sally Yates to offer first public account of Flynn's Russia contacts

 For the first time publicly, Yates is expected to recount to a Senate panel a Jan.
 26 meeting in which she alerted White House Counsel Don McGahn that Flynn had lied to administration officials, including Vice President Mike Pence, about his conversations with Russian ambassador Sergey Kislyak before Trump's inauguration.
 Those misrepresentations, Yates would maintain, made the former Army lieutenant general vulnerable to possible blackmail.

+The specter of Yates' testimony was not lost on Trump, who early Monday fired off two tweets distancing the administration from Flynn while suggesting that Yates may have leaked information about her actions related to the former national security adviser.

+"General Flynn was given the highest security clearance by the Obama Administration - but the Fake News seldom likes talking about that,'' Trump said.
+"Ask Sally Yates, under oath, if she knows how classified information got into the newspapers soon after she explained it to W.H.
+Council (sic).''

-Specifically troubling, according to officials who have previously described the communications, was that Flynn had talked with the ambassador about sanctions imposed by the Obama administration.
+What remains troubling about Flynn's contacts, according to officials who have previously described the communications, was that the former general had talked with the ambassador about sanctions imposed by the Obama administration.
 Those conversations were secretly monitored by federal authorities, as are most communications involving foreign diplomats.

 Pence, meanwhile, had said he had been assured by Flynn that the subject of sanctions was not raised in the Kislyak conversations.